 If you’re creating a wooden garden table, chair set or bench, the timber needs to have certain characteristics and qualities — particularly in the UK.
 Our cold, wet British winters really put outdoor furniture to the test!

 Choose the right timber species and you’ll have some great-looking, long-lasting garden furniture that really adds value to life in the garden; a true place to relax and unwind.

 What sort of wood do I need for DIY garden furniture projects?

-In the UK, our garden furniture is asked to withstand brutal, unforgiving elements — sunlight, rain, thunderstorms, not forgetting termites and dirt.
-Therefore it needs to be highly robust, with impressive strength, durability and water and rot resistance.
-Ideally, garden furniture ought to be low maintenance, too.
+In the UK, garden furniture is asked to withstand a punishing range of elements — sunlight, rain, thunderstorms, termites, fungi and dirt.
+The timber used needs to be robust, strong and durable with good moisture and rot resistance.
+Ideally, garden furniture also ought to be low maintenance.